Julia Trotzki

 🍹 Shaker – If you don’t have one, you can also use a jam jar with a lid.

-🥄 Bar spoon (or regular tablespoon) – For stirring drinks like Negroni or Old Fashioned.
+🥄 Bar spoon (or regular tablespoons) – For stirring drinks like Negroni or Old Fashioned.

-🧊 Measuring cup or shot glass – To ensure the quantities are correct (about 4 cl = 1 shot glass).
+🧊 Measuring cup or shot glass – To ensure the correct quantities (approx. 4 cl = 1 shot glass).

 ➡ Tip: No shaker?
-Then fill the ingredients into a jam jar, shake it vigorously, and pour the drink through a small sieve into the glass.
+Then fill the ingredients into a jam jar, shake it vigorously, and pour the drink through a small strainer into the glass.

 1. Mojito – The Refreshing Classic

-A Mojito is the perfect beginner cocktail: simple, refreshing, and always an eye-catcher.
+A Mojito is the perfect beginner cocktail: simple, refreshing, and always a visual delight.

 You need: